insected/bobbae_gcp-wiki/Networking.md

 ## Kubernetes CNI

-A [CNI](Kubernetes-Networking#cni) is simply a link between the container runtime (like Docker or rkt) and the network plugin.
+A [CNI](Kubernetes-Networking#cni) is a link between the container runtime (like Docker or rkt) and the network plugin.
 A CNI is a set of rules and Go libraries that aid in container/network-plugin integration.

-All of the CNIs can be deployed by simply running a pod or a Daemonset that launches and manages their daemons.
+All of the CNIs can be deployed by running a pod or a Daemonset that launches and manages their daemons.
 Let’s have a look now at the most well-known Kubernetes networking solutions.

 ## IOT Networking